TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 At this point, you might not need it anymore.
 Also, you heard that one of your friends really wants to read this book, but cannot find it anywhere.
 Hence, because you are a nice person, you decide to borrow your copy of the book to your friend (`borrow(&book)`).
-Now, your friend ist able to read, but not modify (you don't do that to borrowed stuff), your book.
+Now, your friend is able to read, but not modify (you don't do that to borrowed stuff), your book.
 Actually, in Rust you are a magician and *could* lend your book to multiple of your friends at the same time (just so you know that you are allowed to share multiple immutable references to an instance).
 During this period of time, you also are unable to modify your book (whilst it is still *your* book, you cannot just modify it, because it is at your friend's place).
 After some time, you want to get your book back, because another friend of yours wants to borrow your book for his little infant.
 You, as a wise person, decide to allow this friend to modify your book (because it is likely that the kid will do it).
-As you couldn't modify your book while borrowed by someone, no one could so so as well, thus you have to get your book back first, so that no one else has access to it.
+As you couldn't modify your book while borrowed by someone, no one could do so as well, thus you have to get your book back first, so that no one else has access to it.
 Now, you can share your book with your friend's infant (`borrow_it_to_your_best_friends_infant`), without the risk that other borrowers of your book might stumble upon missing (ripped apart) pages while reading.
-The kid now got an mutable reference to your book (and in general you can only have one mutable reference to an instance at the same time).
+The kid now got a mutable reference to your book (and in general you can only have one mutable reference to an instance at the same time).
-More time passes, and you get your book back ones again.
+More time passes, and you get your book back once again.
-You look at this mess of book, that got a sweet new coloring and a few innovative half-pages and decide you don't want it anymore and `donate` it.
+You look at this mess of book, that got a sweet new coloring and a few innovative half-pages, and decide you don't want it anymore and `donate` it.
-By donating your book for charity, to transfer ownership of your book to the donatary.
+By donating your book for charity, you transfer ownership of your book to the donatary.
 Now, you don't have access to the book anymore.

 Ok, so after this mess of an analogy for trying to explain ownership, maybe you should consult [The Book](https://doc.rust-lang.org/book/second-edition/ch04-00-understanding-ownership.html), and then we move on and look at our `from_file` function: